fengxia41103/myblog/content/thoughts/a vain debate pattern.md

-consider the whole nine yard of electricity generation from coal, hydraulic power, wind, solar, nuclear, to a heated water pump that drives a GIANT engine in an power plant, all the way to that little tiny bit locked inside your battery, versus a **completely similiar** breakdown of technology chain but using, transporting a different material.
+consider the whole nine yard of electricity generation from coal, hydraulic power, wind, solar, nuclear, to a heated water pump that drives a GIANT engine in an power plant, all the way to that little tiny bit locked inside your battery, versus a **completly similiar** breakdown of technology chain but using, transporting a different material.
 If you ever study high school physics, energy is constant, just different form.